Togoland campaign: Casualties

 The British suffered 83 casualties in the campaign, the French about 54 and the Germans 41.
 An unknown number of troops and carriers deserted on both sides.
-Lieutenant George Thompson of the 1st Battalion.
-Royal Scots, was the first British officer killed in the First World War.
+Lieutenant George Thompson, 1st Battalion, Royal Scots, was the first British officer killed in the war.
 Thompson is buried at Walhalla Cemetery near Atakpamé.
-The German hospital at Lomé was commandeered by the British and was expanded to provide 27 "European" and 54 "native" beds.
-Four German nurses and 27 other staff had been left behind when the Germans withdrew inland and remained at work, supervised by Dr. Le Fanu.
-Admissions for sickness during the campaign amounted to 13 Europeans and 53 "natives", 18 of whom were Tirailleurs Sénégalais.
+The hospital at Lomé was commandeered and expanded to provide 27 "European" and 54 "native" beds.
+Four German nurses and 27 other staff, left behind when the Germans withdrew inland, remained at work supervised by Dr. Le Fanu.

+Thirteen Europeans and 53 "natives" were admitted to hospital for sickness, 18 of whom were Tirailleurs Sénégalais.
 Six European and 45 "native" wounded were admitted.
-One wounded man died, despite the Germans using non-military ammunition, which caused severe wounds.
-Field hospitals were established along the lines of communication and wounded were swiftly evacuated from Khra by an ambulance train which was running two days after the engagement.
+Only one wounded man died, despite the Germans using non-military ammunition, which caused severe wounds.
+Field hospitals were established along the lines of communication and wounded were swiftly evacuated from Khra by an ambulance train, which was running two days after the engagement.
 Wounded and ill prisoners of war were treated on a ship, supervised by Dr. Berger, a German medical officer.